insected/bobbae_gcp-wiki/AWS.md

 ### Amazon SimpleDB

 [Amazon SimpleDB](https://aws.amazon.com/simpledb/
 ) is a highly available NoSQL data store that offloads the work of database administration.
-Developers simply store and query data items via web services requests and Amazon SimpleDB does the rest.
+Developers store and query data items via web services requests and Amazon SimpleDB does the rest.

 There has been some talk of SimpleDB being superseded by DynamoDB (it is no longer being "iterated on", though Amazon does not plan to remove it).
 DynamoDB appears to be its successor.